 - Post links to websites on the forum without agreement from Gingerbread.
 You may post links on social media and digital groups without permission but please be aware we may delete these if we feel they do not match our values, follow our guidelines or provide the best advice available.

 - Promote commercial ventures including ads for accommodation, products, services or activities where there is a cost or a fee.

 - Spam or troll.

-Most people using the Gingerbread forum, digital groups and social media are sincere and honest but there are exceptions.
-Be aware of how to protect your privacy and keep yourself and others safe online:
+Most people using the Gingerbread forum, digital groups. local groups and social media are sincere and honest but there are exceptions.
+Be aware of how to protect your privacy and keep yourself and others safe online and when meeting people.

 Stop communicating with anyone who makes you feel uncomfortable and report them to Gingerbread.
-See ‘Report a concern’ in this guide.
+See how to report a concern below.

 Be careful what information you share

 The forum is an anonymous space.
 Don’t share any information that may identify you or others, or make you or others vulnerable.
 This includes your name, contact details, children’s details or images, confidential or legal information.

 When using our digital groups or social media, you may choose to share your name, but be careful not to share any information that may make you or others vulnerable.
 You may share personal information in private messaging, but please follow the guidance below.

 Do not respond to money requests or offers of free help